fola312/churchproject/src/pages/index.md

 templateKey: index-page
 title: Christ Apostolic Church - Heavenly Voyage
 image: /img/brady-bellini-1283923-unsplash.jpg
+heading: 'Beliefs and Tenants '
-heading: Come and see what the Lord has done
+subheading: Come and see what the Lord has done
-subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Test TEST
+  title: Who We Are
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Christ Apostolic Church (Heavenly Voyage) is a new assembly of Christ Apostolic Church, affiliated to Christ Apostolic Church North America Region(CAC-NA), under the global umbrella of Christ Apostolic Church (Worldwide).
+As of 2018, the current leader of CAC (Worldwide) is Pastor A.O.
+Akinosun, President, located in the Christ Apostolic Church Headquarters in Ibadan, Nigeria.

+    The regional umbrella in North America, C.A.C.NA covers all C.A.C assemblies in USA and Canada, under the regional Superintendent, Pastor T.A.O.
+Agbeja, (Ph.
+D).
+The Superintendent of the California Zone is Pastor Gabriel Idowu.

+    The C.A.C. mission has its offspring in Nigeria (West Africa), in 1918.
+This foremost African Pentecostal church now has memberships in the order of 7 million, and 1,000’s of church assemblies in Africa, Europe and North America.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,